 Coconut Nectar Syrup

-Arenga nectar sugar is suitable for any food and beverages.
-It has the lowest glycemic index, is highly nutritious, ecologically beneficial, and provides continuous energy with a pleasant sweet taste.
-There are no artificial additives, flavorings or preservatives of any kind in our products
+Coconut nectar sugar is suitable for any food and beverages.
+Moreover, it delivers the lowest glycemic index, superior nutrition, eco-friendly benefits, and sustained energy with delightful sweetness.
+In addition, there are no artificial additives, flavorings, or preservatives of any kind in our products.

 This “juice” or pure flower sap is traditionally still widely eaten fresh by farmers (sometimes we call it sap).
-Some even go through a fermentation process by the natives to make “palm wine or coconut vodka”.
+Furthermore, some natives even ferment it to create “palm wine” or “coconut vodka”.

 The sap is actually a milky white liquid that we must heat immediately so that it doesn’t ferment naturally.
-Meanwhile, in the past, there have been many claims of being able to reach temperatures between 105°-110°F (40°-43°C) to make “raw” coconut nectar.
-The end result produces a dark brown liquid syrup that concentrates the natural sugars.
-The process is minimal and we add no artificial ingredients.
+Meanwhile, in the past, there have been many claims of being able to reach temperatures between 105°–110°F (40°–43°C) to make “raw” coconut nectar.
+As a result, the end product is a dark brown liquid syrup that concentrates the natural sugars.
+The process is minimal, and we add no artificial ingredients.

 Application